johnpapa/shopping-for-codespaces/README.md

 ## Setup

 1. Create a new repository in your organization using the `Use this template` button

+   <a target="_blank" href="https://github.com/johnpapa/shopping-for-codespaces/generate">Generate your repository in your organization</a>

+   > This will open in a new tab where you can fill out the name and other details

 1. Name your repository and continue

 ## Demo Story Scenario

 An urgent request from your project stakeholders has been sent to you to fix an app.
-You're asked to jump into the project and add a new missing product and sort the list of products alphabetically.
-You need to make those changes and you don't have the development environment necessary.
+You're asked to jump into the project and add a new missing product to the page and review it with the stakeholders before going live.
+You need to make the changes and you don't have the local development environment necessary.
 But not to worry, you know you can use **github.dev** in the browser to make these changes.

 <img src=".docs/screenshot.png" width=300 alt="Existing App">